 Prerequisite: Credit or concurrent registration in Counselor Education 650.
 Directed laboratory activity focusing on materials and processes used in career planning and other topics presented in Counselor Education 650.
 651. Counseling for Sex Roles in Transition (3) Development of counseling skills in career development, educational, psychological and social forces affecting contemporary women and men.
 Impact of these forces upon relationships between the sexes and personal definitions of femininity/masculinity.
-660. Theory and Process of Counseling (3) Prerequisite: Counselor Education 610A.

-Counseling process theories, approaches to and techniques for counseling, and research concerning counseling effectiveness.
-Not open to students with credit in Counselor Education 667.
-660L.
+660. Theory and Process of Counseling (3) Prerequisites: Counselor Education 600, 600L, and 610A or 610C.
+Counseling process theories, approaches to and techniques for counseling, and research Concerning counseling effectiveness.
+Not open to students with credit in Counselor Education 660L.
 Counseling Prepracticum Laboratory (1) Cr/NC Three hours of laboratory.

 Prerequisite: Credit or concurrent registration in Counselor Education 660.
 Supervised practice in and critique of counseling and other topics presented in Counselor Education 660.
+662. Counseling Interventions with Children and Adolescents (3) Prerequisites: Counselor Education 610C and 660.

-670. Theory and Process of Group Counseling (3) Prerequisites: Counselor Education 610A and 610B or 615.
+Counseling theories, processes and approaches appropriate to children and adolescents in multicultural school and community settings.
+Application of theories and research for individual, group, and systems interventions.
+670. Theory and Process of Group Counseling (3) Prerequisites: Counselor Education 600, 600L, and 610B or 615.
 Group process and individual growth, theories of group interaction, sensitivity training and group leadership techniques.
 Not open to students with credit in Counselor Education 667.
 670L.
 Group Counseling Laboratory (1) Cr/NC Three hours of laboratory.

 Prerequisite: Credit or concurrent registration in Counselor Education 670.
 Supervised practice in group counseling, group leadership, and other topics presented in Counselor Education 670.
+680. Theory and Process of Consultation (3) Prerequisites: Counselor Education 600 and 600 Consultation theory, process, and research for counselors and school psychologists.
+Emphasis on mental health and problem-solving consultation in education and mental health settings.
+(Formerly numbered Counselor Education 616.)
 685. Theories of Marriage and Family Counseling (3) Prerequisite: Counselor Education 660.

-Counseling modalities, family intervention strategies and techniques of co-counseling in Marriage and family therapy.
+Counseling modalities, family intervention strategies and techniques of co-counseling in marriage and family therapy.
 Systems approaches and behavioral contracting.
-Fulfills MFCC licensing requirement.
-696. Selected Topics in Counselor Education (1-3) Prerequisite: Consent of instructor.

-Intensive study in specific areas of counselor education.
+Fulfills MFCC 696.
+Selected Topics in Counselor Education (1-3) Prerequisite: Consent of instructor Intensive study in specific areas of counselor education.
 May be repeated with new content.
-Topics to be announced in the Class Schedule.
+See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
 (Formerly numbered Counselor Education 630.)
 710A-710B.
 Professional Seminar (3-3) Prerequisites: Education 690.
 Six units from Counselor Education 640, 645, 650, 660, and 670.
 Counselor Education 710A and 740 are prerequisite to 710B.
 Study of selected areas in counseling culminating in a written project with emphasis on counseling as a profession.
-Topic to be announced in Class Schedule.
-720. Internship (2-6) Cr/NC Supervised internship experience in counseling or school psychology activities.
-Application to take the course must be made early during the preceding semester.
-May be repeated with new content.
-Maximum credit six units applicable to a master's degree.
-180 / Education/Counselor Education 730.
-Field Work in Counseling (2-6) Cr/NC Prerequisite: Counselor Education 660.
+See Class Schedule for specific content.
+Prerequisite: Counselor Education 660 or 662 or 670.
 Application of concepts and procedures of counseling or school psychology services in appropriate school or agency setting.
 Daily observation and practice.
 Weekly seminar sessions with university staff.
 Application to take the course must be made early during the preceding semester.
 May be repeated with new content.
-Maximum credit six units applicable to a master's degree in counseling. degree in counseling.

-740. Practicum: Individual Counseling
+Maximum credit six units applicable to a master's 740.
+Practicum: Individual Counseling Prerequisite: Counselor Education 660 Supervised experience in individual counseling and career planning.

-(3) Cr/NC

-Prerequisite: Counselor Education 660.

-Supervised experience in individual counseling and career planning.
 May be repeated with new content.
 Maximum credit six units applicable to a master's degree in counseling.

-741. Practicum: Group Counseling (3) Cr/NC

-Prerequisite: Counselor Education 670.
+741. Practicum: Group Counseling (3) Cr/NC Prerequisite: Counselor Education 670.